 The work is abstract and very labor-intensive, built up from numerous layers, where coincidence, imperfection and irregularity are cherished.
 Through 'crackle', oxidation and erosion, underlying sections appear that blend with the upper layers.

 The final result sometimes has an impressionistic character.
-It can be seen as a mirror of our lives, layer-on-layer formed by events along the way, but above all leaves room for the viewer to add meaning with his own imagination.
+It can be seen as a mirror of our lives, layer-upon-layer formed by events along the way, but above all leaves room for the viewer to create their own imaginative interpretation.